 Treatment for bipolar disorder usually consists of some combination of the following:

-• Therapy: A licensed therapist can provide you with an accurate diagnosis (if you have not already been diagnosed with bipolar disorder).
+- Therapy: A licensed therapist can assess symptoms, help you understand whether further evaluation is needed, and coordinate referrals when appropriate.
 They can also teach you skills for managing rumination, racing thoughts, and other negative thinking patterns.
-Therapist can also teach you how to de-escalate from a manic episode, reduce anxiety otr stress, and quiet your mind.
+A therapist can also help you build a plan for early warning signs, reduce anxiety or stress, and coordinate care when symptoms escalate.

 Working with a therapist can be incredibly helpful when dealing with bipolar thought patterns.
-At Manhattan Mental Health Counseling, we offer online therapy with licensed professionals to help you better understand and identify the stages of bipolar disorder, manage negative thinking properly and equip you with coping tools to manage manic and depressive episodes.
+At Manhattan Mental Health Counseling, we offer online therapy in New York with clinicians who are licensed or working under licensed supervision to help you understand mood patterns, manage negative thinking, and build coping tools for manic and depressive symptoms.
 Call us today or contact us online to learn more about our services or book an appointment.